New Research Hub Advances Innovative Education

 Space on the second floor of Summerour Hall on campus was outfitted with $20,000 in technology––a large screen monitor, 15 laptop computers, and research software––and students were hired as research assistants, including recent 2024 graduates Jasiel Castro, Maddie Chant, Keanne Fischer, and Brielle Grant.

 “Working at CLIR, I gained excellent preparation for graduate school, where research experience is looked at very favorably,” Grant says.
-“Not as many of these opportunities were available before, so more and more Southern students will be benefiting from the new center.”
+“Not as many of these opportunities were available before, so more and more Southern students will be benefitting from the new center.”

 Castro adds, “This work really broadened my perspective about the possibility of doing research while also having a job.
 Watching faculty professors conduct research is inspiring.”